wmnsk/go-gtp/gtpv0/README.md

 ## Getting Started

 This package is still under construction.
-See messages and ies directory for what you can do with the current implementation.
+See message and ie directory for what you can do with the current implementation.

 ### Creating a PDP Context as a client